Laidlaw/essays/let-them-eat-apis.md

 <blockquote class="twitter-tweet" lang="en"><p>Worth reading Superintelligence by Bostrom.
 We need to be super careful with AI.
 Potentially more dangerous than nukes.</p>&mdash; Elon Musk (@elonmusk) <a href="https://twitter.com/elonmusk/statuses/495759307346952192">August 3, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Mark Burgess's latest article tackles the infrastructure of our coding culture.
-Our recklessness could create a new infrastructure of APIs and Artificial Intelligence that we can't back away from.
+Our recklessness could create a new infrastructure of APIs that we can't back away from but can be easily exploited.

+Where does our bravado come from?
+Which came first, the asshole or IT?
+Are people drawn to development because they have certain traits or is there something in myriad habits of development that brings it out?

+For instance, programmers have a bad taste for hand-wavy articles (like this one) the same way physicists don't care for philosophers.
+Just look at the language we use.

+['Low-level'](http://en.wikipedia.org/wiki/Low-level_programming_language) is a common phrase among developers that means deep.
+But deep for developers means machine language, bash, the kernel.
+Deep into the strange guts of the machine.
+That is where the truth is, because truth is in the ones and zeros.

+['High-level'](http://en.wikipedia.org/wiki/High-level_programming_language) means abstract and easy - made for humans, not machines.
+It has a second connotation of being conceptual, philosophic - what the rest of the world calls deep but what programmers equate to the term 'vaporware.'
+Big thinking that never ships.

 We know that the things we build get used in unexpected ways, we know the government has a disregard for privacy,

 We're doing it again.
 Building things because we can, not because we should.